 Casio PX160BK Black 88-Key Touch Sensitive Privia Digital Piano

 The Casio PX160BK is essentially a direct competitor to the Korg B1SP.
-It is priced the same at $599.99, features a scaled hammer action keybed, a built-in speaker system, furniture style stand, bench, and triple pedalboard, and a pair of open ear headphones for private practice sessions.
+It is priced around the same, features a scaled hammer action keybed, a built-in speaker system, furniture style stand, bench, and triple pedalboard, and a pair of open ear headphones for private practice sessions.
 Customers have also had good things to say about the Casio overall.
 If you know you’re going to need headphones, or just want a little more bang for buck, get the Casio over the Korg.

 Williams Rhapsody 2 88-Key Console Digital Piano

 Are you looking for something a little more affordable?
 Then the Williams Rhapsody 2 might just be the right fit for you.
 It features 88 fully-weighted hammer action keys, 12 high-definition sounds ranging from grand piano to nylon guitar, and modulation/FX control.